Createdd/Writing/articles/LearningsFirstFullStack.md

 ## Code beginner takeaways

 Analyzing the [app](https://github.com/DDCreationStudios/votingApp) a little bit in depth you will realize it is pretty unfinished.
-I myself have openend issues and see many things to improve.
+I myself have opened issues and see many things to improve.

 ![gif](
 https://camo.githubusercontent.com/2c9cfb5ddf6b658bc9502facbba7b5b083d9b0e7/687474703a2f2f672e7265636f726469742e636f2f31687a643849537a6e742e676966